pankaj085/LotusAscend/README.md

 ---
 ## 🧪 API Testing with Postman

-To make testing the LotusAscend API as easy as possible, **My complete Postman collection is available, Click the button below** to fork the collection to your own Postman workspace.
+To make testing the LotusAscend API as easy as possible, **My complete Postman collection and API Endpoint Documentation are available, Click the button below** to access API Docs and to fork the collection to your own Postman workspace.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.postman.com/mrlotus/workspace/lotusascend/collection/43877835-77b66af7-f6da-4b1e-a040-f300518061ab?action=share&creator=43877835)